-Vancouver Police Museum
+See the Vancouver Police Museum

 Operated by the Vancouver Police Historical Society, a non-profit organization, the museum houses over 20,000 objects, photographs, and memorabilia.

 Learn about notable historical crimes, the history of forensic science, and the evolution of crime scene investigation techniques.
-It is undoubtedly a must see destination for fans of murder, mystery, and intrigue.
+It is undoubtedly a must-see destination for fans of murder, mystery, and intrigue.